In this unique course geared towards landscape applications we introduce a whole new integrated 3-dimensional design and modeling process.

 There are no academic prerequisites for this course, however students must

 This is not an introductory computer skills course, but an introduction to a very sophisticated computer assisted design program.
-SketchUp Pro is used by professionals world-wide, and a basic knowledge of computer skills will be required.
+SketchUp Pro is used by professionals world-wide.

 There are no formal exams in this course, as the emphasis is on developing practical skills.